 All music comes from somewhere.
 My first musical experiences were centered around singing and playing the piano.
 My maternal great-grandfather was a professional band director in Berlin before becoming a farmer in North Dakota, one of my aunts was a talented pianist, and my mother was encouraged to pursue a singing career before she became my mother.
 The first instrument I remember is my grandparents' large, upright player-piano where, at the age of three, with my hands, I pedaled my way through piano rolls of early 20th-century popular songs, opera transcriptions, and also an original roll of Gershwin playing "Whispering".
 As a student, I was always more interested in improvisation than practicing.
 Because of this, my own piano technique is limited, but I think those hours of exploration and experimentation developed my passion for the sound of the instrument.
 This recording, suggested by Pi-hsien Chen, to whom I'm profoundly grateful, contains the larger pieces I've written for the instrument since the mid-1960's.
 Each of them seems to represent the distillation of a particular moment in life.
 I note there is an elegiac quality to all these pieces, but, given that, I think they still contain a fairly broad spectrum of expressive and technical intentions.
 I like music with a physical impulse, an awareness of the past, and hope for music of the future.
 I've written other solo pieces and works for two pianos and piano four-hands, but I've saved them for another day.

 Pi-hsien Chen was born in 1950 in Taiwan.
 At the age of nine she moved to Cologne, Germany, where, a year later, she joined the piano class of Hans-Otto Schmidt-Neuhaus.
 She won the first prize at the international ARD competition in Munich when she was 21.
 Later she won the Schönberg competition in Rotterdam and the Bach competition in Washington, D.C.
 She has performed in the major concert halls of Europe, Asia, and America and is one of the foremost proponents of new piano music in Europe.
 Her recordings include music by Bach (the Goldberg Variations and the Art of the Fugue), Barraqué, Boulez, and Schönberg’s complete works for piano.
-Since 1983, she has been a professor of piano at the Musikhochschule in Cologne.
+She has been a professor of piano at the music universities in Cologne and Freiburg.

 Why harpsichord?
 Various reasons.
 From the practical standpoint, in my career as a countertenor I worked with a number of excellent Early Music harpsichordists who also had a keen interest in New Music.
 Over the years, a number of these players, beginning with William Christie, liked the music I’d written and asked me to write something for them.
 I also got to know a number of instrument builders, such as William Dowd and Reinhard von Nagel in Paris, who encouraged me.
 In this connection, I must say the players on this recording have been particularly faithful advocates of New Music for their instrument.
 I love the sound of classical harpsichords and am continually amazed at the variety of colors available.
 Sounds with which we are familiar in certain musical contexts take on a special tension and vitality when we hear them in others.
 I also like the freedom of maneuver which permits abstract material (as in Pages) as well as material which is more referential in character.
 Perhaps it’s an American thing not to feel threatened by or in competition with the past.
 In fact, a number of these pieces were conceived as companions for works from the instrument’s great repertoire.
 Frankly, I’m not very interested in historicisms.
 I think The Music of Our Time is all the music available in our global culture.
 It’s a unique historical position which I feel no need to resist.
 On the contrary, I think it’s an important part of my life which I hope appears in this music and may give it a sense of vitality and moment.
 Of course, if I’d had an equivalent access to an electronic studio, I’d have happily written a great deal of music using new media and technologies.
 But my fate has led me to do something else.